 Use a thermometer to make sure that your plant stays warm enough.
 If necessary, relocate the jade plant to a warmer area.

 Wrinkly foliage or leaves dropping off

 When a jade plant starts showing wrinkled foliage, it’s typically a symptom of underwatering.
 In extreme cases, foliage can drop off the jade plant and you may notice your jade plant’s leaves yellowing or turning brown.
 Keep your jade plant soil mix slightly moist to perk the plant back up.

 If you don’t cut back on watering a jade plant in the winter, it can cause limp stems and rotting roots.
 This can quickly become a severe problem.
 Remove the plant and slice off the mushy rotted roots, then let the plant dry out before watering again.

 Finding mealybugs or spider mites on your jade plant can indicate conditions that are too dry.
 These insects thrive when humidity levels drop lower than 20%.
 A hygrometer helps maintain the proper humidity range, helping to protect the plant against pests.

-Ideal Temperature & Humidity Considerations for Jade Plants
+Ideal Temperature & Humidity Considerations

 Cultivating the correct humidity and temperature for Crassula ovata is pretty straightforward.
 These succulents love temperatures that range from 55ºF to 75ºF (12 to 23ºC).
 Thankfully, these also tend to be pretty standard household temperatures.